turingschool/front-end-curriculum/lessons/module-3/testing-redux.md

 };
 ```

-Given a string as text, (let's say "Go to the Vault"), we expect it to return an object with a type of `'ADD_TODO'` and the text "Go to the Vault".
+Given a string as text, (let's say "Go to Brothers"), we expect it to return an object with a type of `'ADD_TODO'` and the text "Go to Brothers".

 ### Action Creator Tests
 `actions/todos.test.js`